-A brain injury can reduce mental or physical abilities, and severe cases can lead to amnesia, blinding, coma or death.
-Contact our brain injury lawyers about filing a lawsuit when you suspect that a injury was due to negligence.
+A brain injury can reduce mental or physical abilities, and severe cases can lead to amnesia, blindness, coma, or death.
+Contact our brain injury lawyers about filing a lawsuit when you suspect an injury was due to negligence.

 Spinal cord injuries